 That’s why most sources deem syzygy as the perfect alignment rather than just approximate.
 From the geometrical point of view, the perfect alignment would have happened by the Gamma value equal to exactly 0.

-C. High elevation – almost always guarantees the clear horizon for both sides towards solar and antisolar direction.
-Moreover the horizon dip caused by our elevated position against the area means, that all celestial bodies are visible longer in the sky than they could be because the apparent horizon lies below the astronomical one.
+C. High elevation – almost always guarantees a clear horizon for both sides towards the solar and antisolar direction.
+Moreover, the horizon dip caused by our elevated position against the area means, that all celestial bodies are visible longer in the sky than they could be because the apparent horizon lies below the astronomical one.
 In turn, a depressed horizon gives always the best conditions for the selenelion lunar eclipse observation despite other elements described here.
-Concluding mountain tops are always good spots for watching the rising Sun and eclipsed Moon above horizon simultaneously (Pic.
+Concluding, mountain tops are always good spots for watching the rising Sun and eclipsed Moon above the horizon simultaneously (Pic.
 7).

 3. SELENELION’S APPEARANCE AGAINST THE BELT OF VENUS AND EARTH’S SHADOW

 The Belt of Venus is a beautiful, although subtle atmospheric phenomenon, which occurs shortly before sunrise and after sunset (Pic.
 9).